Zenithon-AI-Development/FM-Value-Model/README.md

-# Foundation Model for Fusion Value Estimates
+#Estimating the Value of a Foundation MOdel for Plasma Physics

 Quantifies the value of a fusion Foundation Model (FM) by tracing a transparent, non‑overlapping causal chain from R&D to operations to economics.
 Produces CAPEX/LCOE trajectories, parity timing, total CAPEX and savings, and total deployed fusion power.